apache/cloudstack-www/blog/2022-06-17-advisory-apache-cloudstack-advisory-on.md

 ---
 layout: post
 title: "[ADVISORY] Apache CloudStack Advisory on KVM Shared Mount Point issues on version 4.17.0.0"
+tags: [announcement]
 slug: advisory-apache-cloudstack-advisory-on
 ---
 <p>On 14th June 2022, a new issue affecting only KVM users using Shared Mount Point storage was reported [1].
 This issue affects the creation and the usage of existing Shared Mount Point storage pools on Apache CloudStack 4.17.0.0.<br />